tigrouind/AITD-tools/README.md

 ```
 Press `space` to display memory allocation blocks

-ITD_RESS.PAK file need to be extracted to same folder as executable to get palette to work.
+Copy file *ITD_RESS.PAK* to same folder as executable to get palette to work.

 # VarsViewer